cdkini/recurse-connect/README.md

 Recurse Connect is a social networking platform designed for and by the [Recurse Center](https://recurse.com) community.
 Using the Recurse API, Recurse Connect creates weighted network graphs connecting participants based on time spent at RC.
 Users can query for likeminded participants using a variety of factors and visualize various pathfinding algorithms, including DFS, BFS, Dijsktra's, and A*, to determine the necessary people to talk to in order to make a new connection!

+Here's a video of an earlier prototype: [Pathfinding Demo](https://www.youtube.com/watch?v=Kq08tgYypIE).

+Please note that the full fledged application is restricted to the Recurse Center community due to the reliance on the RC API.

 Recurse Connect is primarily written in Go on the backend with React and TypeScript making up the frontend.
 The application is hosted on Google Cloud App Engine.

 ## Table of Contents